hsaenzdev/foreach-extra/README.md

 // salad 2
 ```

-## Callback options
+# Callback options
 The callback function can receives the following options:
-* break  - Break the iteration
+* break: Break the iteration
-* next   - Next item will be the next one (Default)
+* next: Next item will be the next one (Default)
-* prev   - Next item will be the previous one
+* prev: Next item will be the previous one
-* first  - Next item will be the first one
+* first: Next item will be the first one
-* repeat - Next item will be the same one
+* repeat: Next item will be the same one
-* last   - Next interation will be the last one
+* last: Next item will be the last one
-* data   - Will return the entire array/object
+* data: Will return current array/object

 ``` javascript
 foreachExtra(['pizza', 'pasta', 'salad'], (item, index, cb) => {